Introduction to CSS Text Outline

 Text outlining using inline CSS.

 - Create the HTML file and add the basic structural tags.
-Once done, identify the elements that you want to style using the text-stroke property.
+Once done, identify the elements you want to style using the text-stroke property.
 For this example, heading and paragraph tags will be styled with different text-strokes.

-- We will style <h1> first. the styling should be done as below:
+- We will style <h1> first.
+The styling should be done as below:

 <h1 style="-webkit-text-stroke: 1.5px red; color: black; font-size: 50px;">HEADING OUTLINE USING INLINE</h1>

-We will style <p> first. the styling should be done as below:
+We will style <p> first.
+The styling should be done as below:

 <p style="-webkit-text-stroke: 1px blue; color:gold; font-size: 30px;">Outlining paragraph text using text-stroke property</p>